PhoenixCodingAcademy/PhoenixCodingAcademy/data/questions/README.md

 > "But wait!
 These answers are all in public Git Hub where everyone can see them.
 I could just memorize the answers!"

-You can read the story of Bruce Campbell below if you want to know my rebuttal to your observation.
+You can read the story of [Bruce Campbell](/pages/quiz.md) if you want to know my rebuttal to your observation.

 # Bruce Campbell
 Let me tell you a story.
 When I was in High School, our computer science/physics teacher (Bruce Campbell, at Villa Park HS) did a similar thing, but he had all the questions and answers in a text file on his protected account on an [HP3000 mainframe computer](https://en.wikipedia.org/wiki/HP_3000) at Santa Ana College.
 Yes, I'm aging myself.
 We all had user accounts and could run the test-taking practice exams, where it would ask us 20 random questions, and score us at the end.
 Campbell said that our final physics exam would be 20 random questions from a set of 500.
 Everyone would get a random different test, so you should run this practice test many times to see what you know.